+TO:

+FROM:

+DATE:

+SUBJECT: Applications for Recall from Lay Off Local 2110 Bargaining Unit

+npliance with the layoff and recall provisions of the collective bargaining agreement 10, please review Article 12 (E) and (F).

+Position: Posted:

-TO: FROM: DATE: SUBJECT: Applications for Recall from Lay Off Local 2110 Bargaining Unit mpliance with the layoff and recall provisions of the collective bargaining agreement 110, please review Article 12 (E) and (F).
-Position: Posted: g applicant(s) scheduled to be or currently on lay off, have signed up for the above should be interviewed in advance of other applicants wherever possible: interviews. with the attached application(s) and call me at extension 870-2425 to confirm scheduled If a candidate is not interviewed, please indicate the reason below and return this office.
-Whether an interview is scheduled or not, the name(s) must appear on the bool Report (the back of the blue copy of the Requisition) stating your reasons for non-selection. ng decision is made, it is necessary for you to notify the candidate(s), in writing, of a (See Article 12 ( C ) for offer of Recall).
-Any question extension 870 as regarding the above contract language should be directed to Labor Relations at 0-2801.
-Thank you fo r your cooperation.
-COMMENTS 3:
+The following applicant(s) scheduled to be or currently on lay off, have signed up for the above position and should be interviewed in advance of other applicants wherever possible:

+Please review the attached application(s) and call me at extension 870-2425 to confirm scheduled interviews.
+If a candidate is not interviewed, please indicate the reason below and return this form to my office.
+Whether an interview is scheduled or not, the name(s) must appear on the Applicant Pool Report (the back of the blue copy of the Requisition) stating your reasons for selection or non-selection.

+When a hiring decision is made, it is necessary for you to notify the candidate(s), in writing, of your decision (See Article 12 (C) for offer of Recall).

+Any questions regarding the above contract language should be directed to Labor Relations at extension 870-2801.

+Thank you for your cooperation.

+COMMENTS:

+TO:

+FROM:

+DATE:

+SUBJECT: Application for Promotion and/or Lateral Transfer within the Local 2110 Bargaining Unit.

+To assure compliance with the collective bargaining agreement with Local 2110, please review Article XII (G).

+Position: Posted:

+Please review the attached transfer applications and call me at extension 870-2425 to confirm scheduled interviews.
+If a candidate is not interviewed, please indicate the reason below and return this form to my office.
+Whether an interview is scheduled or not, the name(s) must appear on the Applicant Pool Report (the back of the blue copy of the Requisition) stating your reasons for selection or non-selection.

+When a hiring decision is made, it is made, it is necessary to notify the candidate(s), in writing, of your decision.

+Any questions regarding the above contract language should be directed to Labor Relations at extension 870-2801.

+Thank you for your cooperation.

+COMMENTS: